kendo-labs/kendo-bootstrapper/README.md

 is no point in storing the original images).
 Normally you only need to do this once, but just in case you added new images this step is automatically done when you request a project bundle.

+## Getting Help

+The Kendo UI Bootstrapper is currently in BETA and, is not an official part of any Kendo UI SKU (Web, DataViz, Mobile or Complete).
+As such, this project is not a supported part of Kendo UI, and is not covered under the support agreements for Kendo UI license holders.
+Please do not create support requests for this project, as these will be immediately closed and you'll be directed to post your question on a community forum.

+The Kendo UI Bootstrapper will enter into the standard Kendo UI Licenses upon it's RTM release in the fall of 2013.
+Until that time, please enter feedback and requests as Issues in the Kendo UI Bootstrapper repo.

+## Release Notes

+For change logs and release notes, see the [changelog](CHANGELONG.MD) file.

+## License

+The Kendo UI Bootstrapper is available under a [GPLv3 License](LICENSE.md)